There is no one right way to eat for everyone.

 They are loaded with high quality protein, healthy fats, vitamins, minerals and various lesser known nutrients that have important effects on health.

-There may be ethical or religious reasons not to eat animals… I get it.
+There are some ethical and environmental reasons not to eat animals… I get it.
 But there is no scientifically valid health reason to completely eliminate animal foods.

 Take Home Message